Optimized Score Transformation for Consistent Fair Classification: Characterization of Optimal Fairness-Constrained Score

 The dual optimization problem corresponding to \eqref{eqn:primalGeneral} is

-Note that $L(r',\lambda)$ is a strictly concave function of $r'$ and the fairness constraints in \eqref{eqn:primalGeneral} are affine functions of $r'$.
-Consequently, as long as the constraints in \eqref{eqn:primalGeneral} are feasible, the optimal transformed score $r^*$ can be found by (i) maximizing $L(r',\lambda)$ with respect to $r'$, resulting in an optimal solution $r^*$ that is a function of $\lambda$, and then (ii) minimizing $L(r^*,\lambda)$ with respect to~$\lambda$ \cite[Section 5.5.5]{boyd2004}.
+Note that $L(r',\lambda)$ is a strictly concave function of $r'$ and the fairness constraints in \eqref{eqn:primal_rhat} are affine functions of $r'$.
+Consequently, as long as the constraints in \eqref{eqn:primal_rhat} are feasible, the optimal transformed score $r^*$ can be found by maximizing $L(r',\lambda)$ with respect to $r'$, resulting in an optimal solution $r^*$ that is a function of $\lambda$, and then minimizing $L(r^*,\lambda)$ with respect to~$\lambda$ \citep[Section 5.5.5]{boyd2004}.
 Substituting the optimal $\lambda^*$ into the solution for $r^*$ found in the first step then yields the optimal transformed score.
-Note that this procedure would not necessarily be correct if a linear objective function were considered (e.g., 0-1 loss in \cite{celis2019}) due to lack of strict concavity.
-The next proposition states the general form of the solution to the inner maximization (i) above.
+Note that this procedure would not necessarily be correct if a linear objective function were considered \citep[e.g., 0-1 loss in][]{celis2019} due to lack of strict concavity.
+The next proposition states the general form of the solution to the inner maximization of $L(r',\lambda)$ above.
 Its proof is in Appendix~\ref{sec:proof:rstar}.